 Please print clearly:

 Name of Participating Student

 Age School

 City, State, Zip Grade

-be taken for use in publications and repo s/my attendance at the School, photos, videos, and quotations may rts about the program.
-I/We further understand that members of ram may take photos, videos and quotations.
+rattendance at the School, photos, videos, and quotations ets about the program.
+I/We further understand that members in may take photos, videos and quotations.

-employees, agents and representatives to this student's name, photographic liken production, video or to release said nam newspapers, magazines or TV stations for nd its Governing Authority, Management Company, Sponsor use such materials for the promotion of the program and to use sess, alone or in a group, in any publication, document, TV are or likeness to any media outlets including, but not limited to publicity and/orrecognition purposes and/or to use this student's ne or in a group, on the official web site of the School and/or
+employees, agents and representatives to use s this student's name, photographic likeness, ald production, video or to release said name or li newspapers, magazines or TV stations for pub overning Authority, Management Company, Sponsor, such materials for the promotion of the program and to use one or in a group, in any publication, document, TV keness to any media outlets including, but not limited to, plicity and/or recognition purposes and/or to use this alone or in a group, on the official web site of the School

-agreement and waive any right to comper Management Company, Sponsor, employ o right, title, or interest in any photo or videotape covered by this asation for such use.
-I release the School, its Board members, the rees, agents, representatives and all organizations and individuals bilities or damages that result from the use of this student's name I above.
+this agreement and waive any right to compen ght, title, or interest in any photo or videotape covered by sation for such use.
+I release the School, its Board members ees, agents, representatives and all organizations and

+individuals related to the School from any and all liabilities or damages that result from the use of this student's name and/or photographic likeness as described above.

 Signature of Parent or Guardian